-The work on offshore platforms, in mines, steelworks or shipyards is not carried out by machines alone!
+The work on offshore platforms, in mines, steelworks, shipyards or even under water is not carried out by machines alone!
 Everywhere, professionals are at work doing extremely difficult jobs under extreme operating conditions.
-From today, we will regularly report on this world of extreme work.
-We begin our series with “Platforms of peril”, a report on an offshore drilling rig.
+Here is our second story “In at the deep end”, a report on professional divers.

 Give us your feedback!
 How did you like the article?
 What are your experiences with JDN products?
 We look forward to your comments and contributions and wish you good reading.